 Obstructive Sleep Apnea in Children

 Obstructive sleep apnea (OSA) is a condition in which there are brief pauses in your child's breathing pattern during sleep.
 Breathing usually stops because there is a blockage – or an "obstruction" – in the airway.
-OSA occurs in up to 2% of children, and is most commonly seen in children between the ages of 2 and 6 years of age.
+OSA occurs in up to 2%-5% of children and can occur at any age.
+It is most commonly seen in children between the ages of 2 and 6 years old.

 Sleep apnea results in many brief awakenings from sleep when the brain senses changes in the oxygen or carbon dioxide in the body and send signals to the lungs to try to get a breath in.
 These awakenings are brief and sleep resumes right after.
 To put it differently, it is like hearing the telephone ring once in your sleep and then stop.
 You may not even get up to reach for the phone but your sleep is interrupted briefly.
 Now imagine this happening over and over again throughout the night!
 Although your child may not be aware he or she is waking up, these interruptions in sleep can lead to daytime problems.